tomokarin/AMQ/README.md

 # AMQ script test

 * amqAnswerTimeDisplay

-    make the time display from "ms" to "s", script is out of date.
+      Make the time display from "ms" to "s", script is out of date.

 * amqKeytoSkip

-    use key to active skip function.
+      Use key to active skip function.